revk/ESP32-GPS/README.md

 The fix point data is generally self explanatory. `speed` is metres/second. `odo` and `alt` are metres.
 ECEF is metres. `lat`/`lon`/`course` are degrees.

+Note that the odometer logic is internal to the L86, and may track distance travelled if stationary without clear satellite coverage (such as indoors).
+As such it makes sense to use this for a definite journey.

 --
 Copyright © 2019-24 Andrews & Arnold Ltd, Adrian Kennard.
 See LICENSE file (GPL).